KDE/digikam-doc/post_processing/metadata_editor.rst

     - **Date and Time**: record camera time-stamp properties.

         - **Creation date and time**: this checkbox allows to edit the date and time of image creation.
 It is the date and time corresponding to the time-stamp when the file was changed.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
-This last one can be sync with **XMP creation date** and **IPTC creation date**.
+This last one can be sync with the **XMP creation date** and **IPTC creation date**.
         - **Creation sub-second**: this checkbox allows to edit the fractions of seconds for the date and time of image creation.
         - **Original date and time**: this checkbox allows to edit the date and time when the original image data was generated.
 For a digital still camera the date and time corresponding to the time-stamp when the picture was taken are recorded.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
         - **Original sub-second**: this checkbox allows to edit the fractions of seconds for the date and time when the original image data was generated.